-Mark Denney had spent 22 years in the banking industry when, last November, he decided to leave his job as CIO of Barclays’ corporate division and join the British tax agency, HMRC.
+Mark Denney had spent 22 years in the banking industry when, last November, he decided to leave his position as CIO of Barclays’ corporate division and join the British tax agency, HMRC.

 As NS Tech reported last week, since the start of the coronavirus crisis, Denney has led two, 200-strong teams to deliver the technology underpinning the UK’s furlough and self-employed income support schemes.
 The initiatives have already secured industry awards, praise from Britain’s business community and the incomes of millions of people across the country.
 So it may have come as a surprise to some when, three weeks after the launch of the first scheme, HMRC began searching for Denney’s permanent successor.